zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The `security-service-client-spring` library enables authentication and protection using security providers.
 The library contains providers, filters and handlers as Spring components.
 The `security-service-client-spring` library enables any Spring client to authenticate the mainframe user credentials.

 The core class of the library is `com.ca.apiml.security.service.GatewaySecurityService` which provides facility for performing login and validating the jwt token.
-It allows to:
+It contains two methods:

-  - Login to the API Gateway with username and password and retrieve the valid JWT token
+  - The `login` method, that allows to login to the API Gateway with username and password and retrieve the valid JWT token.
-  - Verify the JWT token validity and return the JWT token data
+  - The `query` method, that allows to verify the JWT token validity and return the JWT token data

  The following providers process the authentication requests: